icapps/ios-faro/README.md

 ```
 ## Parsing results

 Parsing and Serialization can happen automagically.
-Best is to take a look at `ParseableSpec`.
-A typical `Parseable` Type looks like:
+For a more detailed example you can take a look at the ParseableSpec tests.

 ### Type without relations